featbit/featbit/README.md

 **[Pro Solution for Big Data](https://docs.featbit.co/docs/tech-stack/standard-vs.-professional)**, a [professional version](https://docs.featbit.co/docs/installation/full-installation) tailored for teams and companies to accommodate in excess of millions of daily online users with feature usage, custom events, and A/B testing insights.

-**Relay Proxy/Agent**, host a feature flag service in your customers' private environments.
+**Relay Proxy/Agent**: Host a feature flag service in your customers' private environments or reduce network latency for your end users.

-**Integrations** (experimental features),
+**Integrations** (experimental features): Export data to third-party system monitoring services, data analytics services, workflow tools, or any other tools that can optimize your entire workflow.

-**ChatGPT Tech Debt Reduction** (experimental features), utilize ChatGPT4 and FeatBit's vscode extension to minimize feature flagging technical debt.
+**ChatGPT Tech Debt Reduction** (experimental features): Utilize ChatGPT4 and FeatBit's VSCode extension to minimize technical debt associated with feature flagging.

 ![featbit-readme-new-2](https://user-images.githubusercontent.com/68597908/211645725-391777fa-b5c0-4a0c-88e9-df9f05af9c61.gif)